 Travelling pushes you outside of your comfort zone – creatively, this is a great thing.
 Next time you hit the road bring your camera, shoot everything that interests you – fill up your memory card with souvenirs and lessons.
 Especially when you’re starting out, taking photos of models or moving objects can be hard – so finding stunning landscapes to photograph is a good place to begin.

-17. Learn to use post production tools like Lightroom
+17. Learn to use post production tools

 Taking a photo is one thing – editing it to make it perfect is another.
 Programs like Lightroom and Photoshop are an investment, but if you really want to catapult your images to the next level – watch tutorials and read up on how to use post production programs to benefit your work.